2026 Tax Deadlines You Need to Know

 The deadline to file your 2024 tax return is April 15, 2025 in most cases, but you can apply for a six-month extension.
 Here are several other key tax dates to put on your calendar.

-- January 15: Due date for final estimated tax payment for 2024.
-This applies to self-employed people who don't have taxes automatically withheld from their pay.
-January 15 is the due date to pay taxes on income earned from September 1 through December 31, 2024.
+- January 15: Due date for final estimated tax payment for 2025.
+This applies to anyone who doesn't have taxes automatically withheld from their pay—like freelancers and self-employed folks.
+These workers are expected to make estimated quarterly tax payments.
+January 15 is the due date to pay taxes on income earned from September 1 through December 31, 2025.

 -

-April 15: Due date in most states to file your 2024 tax return.
-Be sure to gather all relevant tax documents.
-That includes:
+April 15: Due date to file your 2025 tax return.
+Be sure to gather all relevant tax documents, which may include:

 - W-2s from employers